 Interpolation, curve fitting, numerical differentiation and integration, and numerical solutions to linear, non-linear and differential systems.

-Memorial Day Holiday is on Monday, May 29th.
+Kuhio Day Holiday is on Monday, March 26th.

 Any calculator can be helpful in the course.
 However, work must always be shown to receive full credit.
 You will not receive credit for just writing down the answer.
 Answers are not as important as the process through which an answer is derived.
 You will also be expected to use a computer during the class to program.

 The MLC (GCB 173/177) is a good place for math students to study.
 Other students will be there working on their math homework, which means its a pretty good place to work together.
 To make it even better, there are math tutors to help on problems that you or your classmates can't solve.

 Seek help if and when you need it!
 The best time to catch me at my office is during my office hours, or by appointment.
 Email me to schedule an appointment.
 Use email to ask me a question!